-The design of new and reconstructed roadways with design traffic counts of 2,500 ADT or more will be based on the AASHTO publication, A Policy on Geometric Design of Highways and Streets, 2011 Edition.
-Chapter V will apply to all local roads and streets; Chapter VI will apply to collector roads and streets.
+The design of new roadways and bridges with design traffic counts of 2,500 ADT or more, or a design speed of 50 MPH or greater will be based on the AASHTO publication, A Policy on Geometric Design of Highways and Streets, current edition.
+Chapter V will apply to all local roads and streets; Chapter VI will apply to all collector roads.
 Other sections of this book are also applicable to these projects.

-New and reconstructed projects having less than 2,500 design year ADT will be based on the Alabama Department of Transportation County Road Design Policy (see pages 9.5 to 9.22).
+New roadways and bridges having less than 2,500 design year ADT designed for 45 MPH or less will be based on Chapter 7 of the Alabama Department of Transportation County Road Design Policy.
 All design criteria will be based on the future (i.e., 20 year) ADT.